stripe/vscode-stripe/README.md

    - Right click "Stripe" from the Extensions marketplace
    - Click Disable (Workspace)

+### Debugging this extension

+1. Open the Run view, select the "Run Extension" button to launch an additional Extension Development Host instance of VSCode that executes the extension code in your workspace.
+1. To debug the stripe language server, select the "Client + Server" button.
+This will allow you to set breakpoints for code that lives within the stripeLanguageServer directory.
+   - You can find more info on the language server here: https://code.visualstudio.com/api/language-extensions/language-server-extension-guide

 ## License

 See [LICENSE.md](LICENSE.md)

 ## Telemetry

 The Stripe VS Code Extension collects basic telemetry in order to improve this extension's experience.
 If you'd like to opt out we respect the [global telemetry setting in VS Code](https://code.visualstudio.com/docs/getstarted/telemetry), so we won't collect any data unless this setting is turned on.

 ## Third-Party Notices